selinon/selinon/docs.source/trace.rst

 .. note::

-  All tasks have instantiated logging instance under ``self.log`` (see :class:`SelinonTask <selinon.selinonTask.SelinonTask>`).
+  All tasks have instantiated logger instance under ``self.log`` (see :class:`SelinonTask <selinon.selinonTask.SelinonTask>`).
 Feel free to use this logger to do logging.

-If you would like to create your own trace logger, you can do so by registering your custom tracing function in the YAML configuration in ``global`` section:
+If you would like to create your own trace logger, you can do so by registering your custom tracing function in the YAML configuration in the ``global`` section:

 .. code-block:: yaml

   global:
     trace:
-      # from my_project.trace import my_trace_func
+      # from myapp.trace import my_trace_func
-      function: 'my_trace_func'
+      function: 'myapp'
-      import: 'my_project.trace'
+      import: 'myapp.trace'

 The tracing function has two arguments - ``event`` and ``msg_dict``.
 Argument ``event`` semantically corresponds to the tracepoint that is being captured and ``msg_dict`` captures all the details related to the tracepoint (see :obj:`selinon.trace`):